Vyral/jon-mann/_posts/2019-09-06-what-are-the-primary-factors-that-influence-a-home-sale.md

 I’ve been in the real estate business for over 15 years now, and I can confidently say that there are about 10 primary factors that influence the sale of a home. **Four of them are property-specific, two are buyer-specific, two are economy-specific, and the final two are agent-specific.** I’m going to talk about all of them today so that you can understand how these factors apply to you and your property:

 **1\.
 Location.** This is the most important factor.
 Location, location, location.
-If your property is located where people want to live, work, or recreate, you’re likely to have a valuable property.
+If your property is located where people want to live, work, or recreate, it's likely quite valuable.

 **2\.
 Price.** We all know that overpricing a home is bad because the home might not sell.
 Underpricing is bad because you can end up leaving a lot of money on the table.
 If you price at market value, however, with the guidance of a real estate agent, you have a good chance of selling for maximum profit.